Moduli of Distributions via Singular Schemes: Distributions of Degree 1

 \subsection{Twisted Cubic}

-Let $\dd(0,0)$ be the scheme parameterizing isomorphism classes of codimension one distributions $\ff$ of degree 1 on $\pp^3$ such that $(c_2(T_\sF),c_3(T_\sF))=(0,0)$; according to the classification outlined in Table \ref{table deg 1 v2}, we have that tangent sheaf splits as a sum of line bundles; in fact, $T_\ff=\op3\oplus\op3(1)$.
-It follows from \cite[Corollary 8.9]{CCJ} that $C:={\rm Sing}(\ff)$ is arithmetically Cohen-Macaulay curve (aCM, for short) of degree 3 and genus 0, that is, $C$ is a, possibly degenerate, twisted cubic.
+Let $\dd(0,0)$ be the scheme parameterizing isomorphism classes of codimension one distributions $\ff$ of degree 1 on $\pp^3$ such that $(c_2(T_\sF),c_3(T_\sF))=(0,0)$; according to the classification outlined in Table \ref{table deg 1 v2}, we have that $T_\ff=\op3\oplus\op3(1)$.
+It follows from \cite[Corollary 8.9]{CCJ} that $C:={\rm Sing}(\ff)$ is an arithmetically Cohen-Macaulay curve (aCM, for short) of degree 3 and genus 0, that is, $C$ is a, possibly degenerate, twisted cubic.

-Let $H$ be the irreducible component of ${\rm Hilb}^{3t+1}(\mathbb{P}^3)$ that contains twisted cubics (recall that ${\rm Hilb}^{3t+1}(\mathbb{P}^3)$ has a second irreducible component whose generic point corresponds to a plane cubic plus a point).
-There exists a map $f \colon H \longrightarrow {\rm Grass}_3(H^0(\mathbb{P}^3, \mathcal{O}_{\mathbb{P}^3}(2)))$ sending a curve to the net of quadrics that defines it.
-The image of the space of determinantal nets and $f$ is an isomorphism on the aCM open subset, see \cite{EPS:Net,IX:twc}.
+Let $H$ be the irreducible component of ${\rm Hilb}^{3t+1}(\mathbb{P}^3)$ that contains twisted cubics.
+There exists a map $f \colon H \rightarrow \mathbb{G}(3, H^0(\mathbb{P}^3, \mathcal{O}_{\mathbb{P}^3}(2)))$ sending a curve to the net of quadrics that defines it.
+The image is the space of determinantal nets and $f$ is an isomorphism on the aCM open subset, see \cite{EPS:Net,IX:twc}.
 On the other hand, one can easily list the possible irreducible components of an aCM degree three curve.
-The nonreduced ones are supported on lines and such multiple structures are described in \cite{No:deg3}.
+The nonreduced ones have support consisting on one line or the union of two lines; such multiple structures are described in \cite{No:deg3}.
 It follows that aCM degree three curves defined by a determinantal net of quadrics are projectively equivalent to one of the following: